Angkor Hospital for Children

-After 14 years of management, Friends Without A Border celebrated the independence of AHC as a locally-sustainable hospital by handing over the “green key” to its doors to local administrators.
+After 14 years of management, Friends Without A Border celebrated the independence of AHC as a locally-managed hospital by handing over the “green key” to its doors to local administrators.

 In 2013, Angkor Hospital for Children was recognized by the Cambodian Ministry of Health as being “one of only three healthcare institutions in the entire country” that is essential to the well-being for all of Cambodia.

 To learn more about AHC, please visit their website at www.angkorhospital.org.